stephaniedominy/Legal-numbering/README.md

 # Contract Numbering Fixer

-Fixes two common contract-editing problems:
+Fixes three common contract-editing problems:

-1. **Broken list numbering**
+1. **Broken auto-numbering / list numbering**
-   Auto-numbered clauses/sub-clauses go out of sync (duplicates, skips, mid-document resets like `1.1` appearing inside clause 10).
+   Automatic numbering has gone out of sync (e.g. a sub-clause shows as `1.1` when it should be `10.4`, or clause numbers are duplicated/skipped).

 2. **Stale cross-references**
-   Text references like “see clause 12.6” no longer match the clause numbering after edits.
+   Body text references like “see clause X” no longer match the clause numbering after edits, or point to the wrong clause.

+3. **Manual numbering that needs converting to auto-numbering**
+   The contract uses typed/manual clause numbers (e.g. `10.4 Carry-over…` as plain text) and you want to convert the document into a properly auto-numbered structure (Word or Google Docs) so numbering stays consistent when clauses move or change.

 This skill guides a **systematic** workflow to repair numbering and validate/update cross-references without introducing new drafting errors.